Maybe you suspected something wasn’t quite right. Or maybe it was a total shock.

 This conversation is also a good opportunity to find out why the staff member decided to resign.
 Maybe it was simply a better offer.
 Or maybe it was a problem that can you can actually solve reasonably simply – for example a change in their personal circumstances could be accommodated by by offering more flexibility, or an unpaid leave of absence.

-“You can make the suggestions because the employee might not have thought about it before,” says Anat Lechner, a clinical Associate Professor of management and organisations at NYU Stern.
+“You can make the suggestions because the employee might not have thought about it before,” says Anat Lechner, a clinical Associate Professor of management and organizations at NYU Stern.
 If the person decided to quit due to job dissatisfaction, make sure you note any issues that might also be affecting other staff, and consider how these can be improved in future.

 If your team member is leaving for another job offer, you might consider a counter-offer – either financial, or the offer of a different role.
 However experts advise caution on taking this path.
 At this point, the person has made the decision to leave and it can be hard to get out of that headspace.
 A better option can be maintaining the relationship and seeing if “re-recruitment” becomes an option a year or so down the track.